Web-Vesna/cheesecake/README.md

     This is a number of function-specific argumets.

-Daemon will return foolowin packet in response (also CBOR encoded):
+Daemon will return following packet in response (also CBOR encoded):

 > \[ packet\_id, status, arguments \]